tribblelab/bomarea_repro/README.md

 # Bomarea Inflorescence Trait Analysis

-This project uses herbarium specimen data to analyze inflorescence types across *Bomarea* species using a combination of R, RevBayes, and bash.
+This project uses herbarium specimen data to analyze inflorescence traits across *Bomarea* species using a combination of R, RevBayes, and bash.
 The workflow generates phylogenetic trees, ancestral state reconstructions, and transition rate violin plots.

----

-## Step 1: Create a Nexus File of Inflorescence Types
+## Step 1: Create a Nexus File of Inflorescence Trait

 1. **Run `bomareacode.R` on `bomarea traits.xlsx`**
     - This script takes measurements from herbarium specimens and the Excel sheet, categorizes inflorescences (type, branchiness, size, and sparsity) and outputs a `.nexus` file.